codykingham/Verb_in_Biblical_Hebrew/readme.md

 # Tense and Time Spans

-This repository contains jupyter notebooks related to my research on verbal tense/aspect in Classical Hebrew.
+This repository contains jupyter notebooks related to my research on verbal tense/aspect in Biblical Hebrew.

 The primary question addressed by these notebooks is:<br>
-**Do explicit time markers affect the distribution of verbal tense within Classical Hebrew clause chains?**
+**Do explicit time markers affect the distribution of verbal tense within Biblical Hebrew clause chains?**

 "explicit time marker" refers to a phrase that provides time reference at the clause level.